Portyankii/Indirect-Fire-Calculator/README.md

 ## Overview

 `IndirectFireRange` is a simple Fortran program that calculates the estimated range to a target square on a grid map.
-The program uses the size of each square in meters, the user's current square, and the target square to compute the range.
+The program uses the size of each square in meters, the user's current square, and the target square to compute the range. note that as square size, increases, accuracy decreases due to how the math is done

 ## Input Format